 Assistant Professor: Jaime Del Razo, Kimberly Williams Brownab;

-Lecturers: Julie A. Riess (and Director of Wimpfheimer Nursery School), Heather Gould (and Director of the Quantitative Research Center);
+Lecturers: Julie A. Riess (and Director of Wimpfheimer Nursery School), Hudson Gould (and Director of the Quantitative Research Center);

 Visiting Assistant Professor: Ah-Young Song;